Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Experimental Results

-Training resulted in an MSE loss of $0.0469$ for the validation dataset, achieved in epoch $208$.
-The final test MSE loss is $\mathbf{0.0477}$, equivalent to a MAE of $\mathbf{0.162}$.
-The MSE and MAE of the model with respect to the mean of the control questions were $0.0062$ and $0.066$, respectively.
-To avoid over-representing these data points, control questions were not included in the dataset.
-Fig.~\ref{fig:control-results} shows the mean scores for the control questions, along with their standard deviations, and the estimation the model made for each of them.
+We evaluated the model’s performance on the test set, obtaining a final MSE of $\mathbf{0.0457}$ and a corresponding MAE of $\mathbf{0.160}$.
+In addition, we analyzed the model’s behavior on the control questions.
+Since these questions were rated multiple times, their mean score provides a reliable reference, allowing us to quantify the model’s deviation from the average human response.
+Fig.~\ref{fig:control-results} shows the mean scores for the control questions, along with their standard deviations, and the estimation the model made for them.
+The MSE and MAE of the model \textit{w.r.t.} the mean of the control questions were $0.0053$ and $0.053$, respectively.

+We used Pearson (\textit{r}) and Spearman (\textit{p}) correlations to measure how common analytic metrics and the learned metric proposed align with human scores.
+The results, in Table~\ref{tab:corr_scores}, show a much higher alignment between human scores and the proposed ALT metric.
+Metrics related to proxemics (social space intrusions ratio, and maximum number of near humans) show a certain level of alignment, but it can be considered low-moderate.